ayads/DT050A-Laboration-2/README.md

 ## Definitions

+### Causal Ordering
+If multicast(g, m) ➔ multicast(g, m'), where ➔ is the
+happened-before relation induced only by messages sent between the members of g, then any correct process that delivers m' will deliver m before m'.

 ### Vector Clock
 Vector clocks are an improvement on Lamport clocks, in that it is possible to determine by examining their vector timestamps whether two events are ordered by happened-before or are concurrent.